ODIN Scoring Engine

 How ODIN Works

-- Feature Engineering: 45 features are derived from the 8 signal categories.
-Each feature is selected and weighted by the LightGBM ensemble based on historical predictive power.
+2. Feature Engineering: 51 features are derived from the 8 signal categories.
+Each feature is selected and weighted by the L2 Ridge regression based on historical predictive power.

 Frequently Asked Questions